jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 What is of interest here, is the second notice: It seems that the error was caught within the "list"-parser.
-By moving on to the spot after closing bracket as determined by the `@list_resume`-directive, however, thar parsing-process did not end up at a location behind the grammatical structure where the error had occurred, but at the location after a nested structure, which in this example is the inner list "[7, 8]".
+By moving on to the spot after closing bracket as determined by the `@list_resume`-directive, however, the parsing-process did not end up at a location behind the grammatical structure where the error had occurred, but at the location after a nested structure, which in this example is the inner list "[7, 8]".